alphastrata/shadplay/bevy-shader-book.md

    maths::PI_2,
 }

+// Offsets within the `cluster_offsets_and_counts` buffer for a single cluster.
+//
+// These offsets must be monotonically nondecreasing.
+That is, indices are
+// always sorted into the following order: point lights, spot lights, reflection
+// probes, irradiance volumes. struct ClusterableObjectIndexRanges {
+    // The offset of the index of the first point light.
+    first_point_light_index_offset: u32,
+    // The offset of the index of the first spot light, which also terminates
+    // the list of point lights.
+    first_spot_light_index_offset: u32,
+    // The offset of the index of the first reflection probe, which also
+    // terminates the list of spot lights.
+    first_reflection_probe_index_offset: u32,
+    // The offset of the index of the first irradiance volumes, which also
+    // terminates the list of reflection probes.
+    first_irradiance_volume_index_offset: u32,
+    // One past the offset of the index of the final clusterable object for this
+    // cluster.
+    last_clusterable_object_index_offset: u32,
+}

 // NOTE: Keep in sync with bevy_pbr/src/light.rs fn view_z_to_z_slice(view_z: f32, is_orthographic: bool) -> u32 {
     var z_slice: u32 = 0u;